Kommunistisk Universitetslag

+Kommunistisk Universitetslag (KUL) was a revolutionary student organisation in Norway.
+It was founded in 1973 in the philosophy and social economics departments of the University of Oslo, and ceased political activities in 1981.
+KUL published the university newspaper Gnisten.

+Political alignment

+The movement had a theoretical schooling in Marxism.
+At its foundation, KUL was aligned with a national communist Leninism, and was generally critical of Soviet communism both during and after Stalin.
+Over time, similarly to the AKP(m-l), the organisation aligned itself with the politics of the People's Republic of China.
+KUL later criticised the political changes in China after the death of Mao Zedong in 1976, while supporting the systems in Albania and other socialist countries.

+History

-Kommunistisk Universitetslag (KUL), founded in 1973, was a revolutionary student organisation with a basis in the philosophy and social economics departments of the University of Oslo in the 1970s.
-They had a theoretical schooling in Marxism.
-KUL considered the AKP(m-l) as a parochial organisation and stated that a Marxist analysis meant that individual groups must join together to form a reactionary class.
+KUL considered the Norwegian Workers' Communist Party (AKP(m-l)) as a parochial organisation, and argued that a Marxist analysis meant that individual groups must join together to form a reactionary class.
 They also criticised the AKP(m-l) for their nationalism and militarism, and defined themselves to the left of the party.
-KUL published the university newspaper Gnisten.

 KUL worked together with the Kommunistisk Arbeiderforbund (KA) and aligned themselves with the student organisation.
 KUL also worked together for a short time with the Kommunistiske Arbeidsgrupper (KAG) at the University of Bergen.

-At its foundation, KUL was aligned with a national communist Leninism.
-In time, the organisation, similarly to the AKP(m-l), aligned itself to the politics of the People's Republic of China, which defined itself differently from and opposed to Soviet-Communism after the De-Stalinization.
-KUL later went on to criticise the change in the politics of China after the death of Mao Zedong in 1976, and went on for a short time to support the systems in Albania and other socialist countries.
+KUL were strongest in Oslo, but also had branches in Tromsø, Trondheim and Ås, but not in Bergen, although parts of the (KAG) often joined together with them.

-KUL were generally critical of Soviet communism both under and after Stalin, in contrast to the overwhelmingly positive attitudes towards Stalin in the KA.
+KUL's criticism of Soviet communism, both during and after Stalin, contrasted with the mostly positive attitudes towards Stalin in the KA.
 The first splits with the KA came in winter 1980.
-The KUL then ceased their political activity, starting from 1981.
+The KUL then ceased their political activity from 1981.

-KUL were strongest in Oslo, but also had branches in Tromsø, Trondheim and Ås, but not in Bergen, although parts of the (KAG) often joined together with them.
-Although the KUL always remained a small group, there were many members who went on to greater cultural, intellectual, and political careers.
-Among the best known are Espen Søbye, Gerd-Liv Valla, Harald Berntsen, Jørgen Sandemose, Truls Wyller, Knut Erik Aagaard, Jo Sivertsen, Sissel Myklebust, Ole Jacob Bull, Jon Langdal and Nils Johan Ringdal.
+Notable members of the group include Espen Søbye, Gerd-Liv Valla, Harald Berntsen, Ole Jacob Bull, and Nils Johan Ringdal.